themayursinha/blog/_posts/2026-05-08-stop-fixing-bola-one-endpoint-at-a-time.md

 }
 ```

-Prevent this with:

-- explicit response DTOs
-- field-level authorization
-- input allowlists
-- separate public and internal models
-- schema validation
-- no blind binding from request bodies to domain models
+Prevent this with explicit response DTOs, field-level authorization, input allowlists, separate public and internal models, schema validation, and no blind binding from request bodies to domain models.
 Solving BOLA without thinking about BOPLA is incomplete.
 Object-level access answers whether the user can touch the object.
 Property-level access answers which parts of that object they can see or change.

 ## A practical rollout plan

 The right rollout is incremental.
 Start small, but design for scale.

-### Phase 1: Inventory

-Identify APIs that accept object IDs and expose sensitive resources.
+1. Inventory APIs that accept object IDs and expose sensitive resources.
 Include REST paths, GraphQL resolvers, async jobs, admin APIs, internal service APIs, exports, and support tooling.

-### Phase 2: Classify resources

-Define resource types such as order, cart, customer, payment, promotion, inventory, tenant, user, invoice, export, and admin setting.
+2. Classify resource types such as order, cart, customer, payment, promotion, inventory, tenant, user, invoice, export, and admin setting.

-### Phase 3: Define actions

-Standardize actions such as read, create, update, delete, approve, refund, export, impersonate, and manage.
+3. Define standard actions such as read, create, update, delete, approve, refund, export, impersonate, and manage.

-### Phase 4: Create policy templates

-Start with common patterns:

-- owner access
-- tenant admin access
-- internal service access
-- support access
-- break-glass access
-- read-only analytics access
+4. Create policy templates for owner access, tenant admin access, internal service access, support access, break-glass access, and read-only analytics access.

-### Phase 5: Build the middleware

-Provide decorators, helper functions, metadata loaders, policy clients, route annotations, and audit logging.
+5. Build the middleware with decorators, helper functions, metadata loaders, policy clients, route annotations, and audit logging.

-### Phase 6: Start with high-risk APIs

-Prioritize customer data, orders, carts, payments, admin APIs, exports, and tenant configuration.
+6. Start with high-risk APIs: customer data, orders, carts, payments, admin APIs, exports, and tenant configuration.

-### Phase 7: Monitor first, enforce next

-Run in monitor mode to find false positives.
-Move to enforcement once policies are stable and teams trust the control.
+7. Monitor first, enforce next.
+Use monitor mode to find false positives, then enforce once policies are stable and teams trust the control.

-### Phase 8: Add tests and CI checks

-Prevent regressions through automated BOLA tests, route-level checks, and data-access guardrails.
+8. Add tests and CI checks to prevent regressions through automated BOLA tests, route-level checks, and data-access guardrails.

-### Phase 9: Add runtime detection

-Feed authorization decisions into SIEM and WAAP telemetry.
+9. Add runtime detection by feeding authorization decisions into SIEM and WAAP telemetry.
 Build detections around enumeration, cross-tenant attempts, unusual admin access, and confused-deputy patterns.

-### Phase 10: Measure adoption

-Track:

-- percentage of sensitive endpoints using standard AuthZ
-- percentage of APIs covered by BOLA test fixtures
-- authorization bypass findings over time
-- critical AuthZ findings from pentests and bug bounty
+10. Measure adoption through endpoint coverage, BOLA test coverage, bypass findings over time, critical AuthZ findings from pentests and bug bounty, false positive rate, and mean time to remediate.
-- false positive rate of enforcement
-- mean time to remediate authorization issues

 Security work gets funded when it can show risk reduction.
 A platform approach gives you something measurable.

 ## The leadership lesson

 Many security programs get stuck in vulnerability-by-vulnerability mode.

-A pentest finds BOLA in one endpoint.
-The team fixes that endpoint.

-A bug bounty report finds another IDOR in another service.
-The team fixes that service.

-A customer asks about tenant isolation.
-Security writes a document.
+A pentest finds BOLA in one endpoint, so the team fixes that endpoint.
+A bug bounty report finds another IDOR in another service, so the team fixes that service.
+A customer asks about tenant isolation, so security writes a document.
 But the class of bug remains alive.

-The mature approach is different.
+The mature approach is different:

 ```text
 Finding -> Pattern -> Platform control -> Test -> Telemetry -> Adoption metric
 ```

 That is how security engineering moves from reactive fixing to systemic risk reduction.
 It also changes the relationship between security and engineering.
-Instead of telling developers to remember more rules, security builds a paved road:

-- a standard authorization vocabulary
+Instead of telling developers to remember more rules, security builds a paved road: a standard authorization vocabulary, reusable service middleware, safe repository patterns, test fixtures, CI feedback, runtime telemetry, and policy templates that match real product workflows.
-- a reusable service middleware
-- safe repository patterns
-- test fixtures
-- CI feedback
-- runtime telemetry
-- policy templates that match real product workflows

 This is the Principal Product Security Engineer move: solve the bug class, not just the bug.

 ## Final takeaway

 If you want to solve BOLA properly, do not start with a one-time pentest fix or a WAAP purchase.

-Start with the authorization model.

-Then build the platform capability around it:

-- trusted identity from your identity provider
-- coarse controls at the gateway
-- service-level object authorization
-- tenant-scoped data access
-- service-to-service actor propagation
-- automated BOLA tests
-- CI/CD guardrails
-- WAAP for runtime detection and abuse protection
-- SIEM telemetry for suspicious access patterns
-- adoption metrics that show whether the control is actually spreading
+Start with the authorization model, then build the platform capability around it: trusted identity from your identity provider, coarse controls at the gateway, service-level object authorization, tenant-scoped data access, service-to-service actor propagation, automated BOLA tests, CI/CD guardrails, WAAP for runtime detection, SIEM telemetry, and adoption metrics that show whether the control is actually spreading.

 The goal is not to fix one endpoint.
 The goal is to make an entire class of authorization bugs harder to create, easier to detect, and faster to eliminate.